IE11 Not Supported

 He also served as a deputy mayor for the city of Boca Raton from 2015 to 2021, after working as a software engineer for Computer Task Group for two years.

-He holds a bachelor’s, master’s and Doctor of Philosophy degrees in computer engineering from Florida Atlantic University.
+He holds a bachelor’s and a master’s from Florida Atlantic University, and is working toward a Doctor of Philosophy degree in computer engineering.

 Katya Diaz is an Orlando-based e.Republic staff writer.
 She has a bachelor’s degree in journalism and a master’s degree in global strategic communications from Florida International University.